 Accompanied by the Stuttgart Radio Symphony Orchestra, American violinist Hilary Hahn performs Wolfgang Amadeus Mozart’s Violin Concerto No.3 in G major, K. 216.
 Conductor: Gustavo Dudamel.

 Conducted by Gustavo Dudamel, the Wiener Philharmoniker (Vienna Philharmonic Orchestra) performs Maurice Ravel’s “Boléro”, a one-movement orchestral piece, originally composed as a ballet commissioned by Russian actress and dancer Ida Rubinstein.
-Recorded at Lucerne Festival in 2010.
+Recorded during the Lucerne Festival on September 18, 2010.
+Director: Michael Beyer.